 I fixed the reed (surrounded in green), lying at about 45 °, with a little Patafix, but it is not really essential, because it is well stuck under the roof!

 I give you here the result of my investigations, without total guarantee, because I did not want to completely disassemble the LED circuit, which is in the form of a flexible circuit (here is the back one).
 It is easy to unplug from the board by sliding the connector’s black lock.
 This makes it possible to test with an ohmmeter with little risk.

-So here is the supposed diagram of the front lights (the rear circuit seems identical).
+So, here is the supposed diagram of the front lights (the rear circuit seems identical).
 Note: the wires are numbered as in the picture below.

 It is noted that all the LEDs have a common point on the cathode side, through their limiting resistors, except that of the left red light.
-I think it is for the back signaling in era III, during which only one of the two big lanterns was lit.
+I think it is for the back signalling in era III, during which only one of the two big lamps was lit.
 It can be seen that, in order to cut the red lights, one can act on wire No. 1, common to both red LEDs.

 A small scalpel surgery follows: scratching the insulation varnish on track #1 over about 5 mm, cutting and removing of a 1 mm section, tinning the stripped parts.
 Finally, soldering of the reed connecting wires.

 Tip: work on the unplugged flexible circuit, and place under it a scrap PCB, or aluminium, or a piece of thick cardboard, which will avoid touching the railcar body with the soldering iron.
 For the iron, fine tip (for SMD) mandatory!
 And pay also attention to the brave driver, forced to stay in place!

 £ 3.39 per piece — price 2014

 code 506952-62 at Conrad